sgelb/mapline/README.md

     export default '<your access token here>';

-- `yarn run install` should install all dependencies
+- `yarn install` should install all dependencies
 - `yarn run serve` to start a dev server
 - `yarn run build` generates a production build in `/dist`